JADES: The production and escape of ionizing photons from faint Lyman-alpha emitters in the epoch of reionization: Introduction

-Therefore, in order to constrain the all-important escape fraction of ionizing photons from reionization era galaxies, it is of utmost importance to find reliable indirect indicators of \fesc(LyC).
-The presence of young, actively forming stars as well as relatively gas and dust-free environments is thought to enable significant \fesc(LyC) from galaxies \citep[e.g.][]{zac13}, and spectroscopic and/or photometric indicators probing such conditions can be explored as indirect indicators of LyC photon escape \citep[e.g.][]{flu22a, flu22b, top22, mas23}.
-Important insights can also be gained from high-resolution simulations of reionization-era galaxies, where a good handle on the escaping LyC radiation can be correlated with prevalent galaxy conditions \citep[e.g.][]{bar20, maj22} that can then be converted into observables \citep[e.g.][]{cho23} and used to predict \fesc\ from galaxies.
+Therefore, in order to constrain the all-important escape fraction of ionizing photons from reionization era galaxies, it is of the utmost importance to find reliable indirect indicators of \fesc(LyC).
+The presence of young, actively forming stars as well as gas and dust-free environments is thought to enable significant \fesc(LyC) from galaxies \citep[e.g.][]{zac13}, and spectroscopic and/or photometric indicators probing such conditions can be explored as indirect indicators of LyC photon escape \citep[e.g.][]{flu22a, flu22b, top22, mas23}.
+Important insights can also be gained from high-resolution simulations of reionization era galaxies, where a good handle on the escaping LyC radiation can be correlated with prevalent galaxy conditions \citep[e.g.][]{bar20, maj22} that can then be converted into observables \citep[e.g.][]{cho23} and used to predict \fesc\ from galaxies.

-Uniquely, galaxies at $z\gtrsim6$ that show strong \lya\ emission in their spectra (typically EW(\lya) $>20$\,\AA; e.g. \citealt{aji03}), also known as \lya\ emitters (or LAEs) can be excellent probes of studying how reionization unfolds over redshifts.
-The presence of strong \lya\ emission at $z\gtrsim6$ often traces the existence of large ionized bubbles in an otherwise neutral IGM (\citealt{mir98, fur06, rob16, cas22, tra22, tan23, jun23, sax23a}, c.f. \citealt{bun23}), offering direct observational insights into reionized regions of the early Universe.
-Further, as intrinsic \lya\ luminosities are expected to increase with star-formation rates, the fraction of galaxies that appear to be strong LAEs can be an important diagnostic of the ionizing photon production capabilities of reionization era galaxies \citep[e.g.][]{smi19, gar21, mat22} as well as the evolving state of IGM neutral fraction \citep[e.g.][]{car12, car14, star16, pen18, hoa19, kus20, ful20, jon23}.
+Uniquely, galaxies at $z\gtrsim6$ that show strong \lya\ emission in their spectra, typically with equivalent widths (EW)\,$>20$\,\AA; e.g. \citealt{aji03}), also known as \lya\ emitters (or LAEs) can be excellent probes of studying how reionization unfolds over redshifts.
+The presence of strong \lya\ emission at $z\gtrsim6$ often traces the existence of large ionized bubbles in an otherwise neutral IGM (\citealt{mir98, fur06, rob16, cas22, tra23, tan23, jun23, sax23a}, c.f. \citealt{bun23}), offering direct observational insights into reionized regions of the early Universe.
+Further, as intrinsic \lya\ luminosities are expected to increase with star formation rates, the fraction of galaxies that appear to be strong LAEs can be an important diagnostic of the ionizing photon production capabilities of reionization era galaxies \citep[e.g.][]{smi19, gar21, mat22} as well as the evolving state of the IGM neutral fraction \citep[e.g.][]{car12, car14, star16, pen18, hoa19, kus20, ful20, jon23}.